 - Twenty percent have at least one immigrant parent.

-See a video of how Millennials compare with other generations:
+Watch a video to learn how Millennials compare with other generations:

 Millennials in the workplace: